Your Stay on the General Surgery Unit

 Some patients will have only steri strips (taped bandages) over their incision, while other patients will have a stapled incision.
-Your doctor and nurse will check your incision to make sure there are no signs or symptoms of infection (redness, warmth, pus-like drainage, excess swelling or bleeding, pain not controlled by pain pills, and/or temperature of 100.4°F for 2 consecutive times four hours a part).
-If you have any of these symptoms, call the clinic at 608-263-7502 during normal business hours 8am-4:30pm.
+Your doctor and nurse will check your incision to make sure there are no signs or symptoms of infection (redness, warmth, pus-like drainage, excess swelling or bleeding, pain not controlled by pain pills, and/or temperature of 100.4°F. If you have any of these symptoms, call the clinic at 608-263-7502 during normal business hours 8am-4:30pm.
 Call the doctor on call 608-262-0486 after hours and on weekends.

 If you have steri strips (taped bandages) on your incision, allow them to fall off on their own.

 If you have staples your doctor will remove them during your clinic visit about 2 weeks after you go home.
 To clean the incision, gently wash the incision with soap and water.
 Let it air dry.
 It is okay to shower when you are at home.
 Soaking, swimming, or taking baths is to be avoided for at least two weeks or until further advice from your surgeon.